ansys/pyprimemesh/doc/source/user_guide/solver_translation.rst

     the export of MAPDL CDB files.

     :class:`ExportMapdlCdbResults <ansys.meshing.prime.ExportMapdlCdbResults>` contains the summary
     result of the export process in json format.
-This writes the .cdb file to the specified location.
+This writes the CDB file to the specified location.

     .. figure:: ../images/fe2ansys_cdb_export.png